-The Urban Garden Education Series is a set of classes designed to help Detroiters of all ages grow, maintain, harvest, preserve, and eat fruits and vegetables from their urban gardens and farms.
-Classes are $3 for Garden Resource Program members and $5 for non-members.
+Keep Growing Detroit’s Urban Garden Education Series is a set of classes designed to help Detroiters of all ages grow, maintain, harvest, preserve, and eat fruits and vegetables from their urban gardens and farms.

-GET READY TO GARDEN: BASIC GARDENING.
-Thursday, May 1st 6-8PM at the Mathis Community Center, 19300 Greenfield Rd north of 7 mile OR Tuesday, May 27th 6-8PM at Gesu Church Gesu Parish Center, 17180 Oak Dr. (north of McNichols on the east side of Livernois.
-For the beginner starting a garden can be a challenge, but with some basic skills and knowledge a productive and viable garden is no sweat.
-In this class you will learn how to select a site for your garden, when to plant seeds and transplants, how to prepare the garden and much more!
+Get Ready to Garden!: Gardening Basics, Saturday June 9th from 1-3PM at Making Shade Community Garden, 2023 Cortland.
+For the beginner, starting a garden can be a challenge, but with some basic skills a productive and viable garden is no sweat.
+In this class you will learn how to select a site and prepare for your garden, when to plant seeds and transplants, and much more!

 Black Gold: Composting for Farm and Garden with Greg Willerer, Tuesday, June 12th from 6-8PM at Brother Nature Produce, 2919 Rosa Parks at Temple.
 Compost is amazing for growing vegetables.
 It holds water, adds nutrients to the soil and creates a favorable environment for plant root development.
 Farmer and compost lover Greg Willerer will discuss how not all composts are created equal and the methods to make and add compost (and manure) to your gardens.